 Sjögren's syndrome is a disease that causes dry eyes and dry mouth.
 It can also affect your skin, lungs, and vagina and your energy level.
+It may occur along with other health problems, such as rheumatoid arthritis, lupus, or scleroderma.
 The following steps and treatments can be very helpful in relieving your symptoms and improving the quality of your life.
 Getting plenty of rest, eating well, and doing mild exercise every day also play an important role in successful home treatment of this condition.

 - Use artificial teardrops throughout the day.
 Artificial tears come in different formulas, so if one type doesn't help, try another.
 Try to use preservative-free drops, which are less irritating to the eyes.
 Artificial tears are available in single-dose packets, which help to avoid bacterial contamination.